International Walk To School Month

 Find HARI Bear

-One of the schemes we will be running during International Walk to School Month is Find HARI Bear - an orienteering walking activity where markers of HARI Bear are placed around the park for individuals and families to find and write down the details.
+One of the schemes we have available for International Walk to School Month is Find HARI Bear - an orienteering walking activity where markers of HARI Bear are placed around the park for individuals and families to find and write down the details.
 It’s a great way to explore your local park!

 - No registration needed - just turn up!